 The Cornelius Vanderbilt scholarship was created in honor of the university’s founder, Cornelius Vanderbilt, to bring intellectual and community leadership to the Vanderbilt campus and to the world around them.
 This scholarship is considered to be the most prestigious merit scholarship at Vanderbilt; recipients have access to exclusive networking opportunities and one-on-one attention from faculty.
-There are usually 50-60 Cornelius Vanderbilt scholars in a freshman class.

-The Cornelius Vanderbilt scholarship is designed for the highest achieving students who can demonstrate a deep passion and commitment to a specific area of interest.
+The Cornelius Vanderbilt scholarship is designed for the highest-achieving students who can demonstrate a deep passion and commitment to a specific area of interest.
 As a result, your essay supplement should highlight your most significant interest, demonstrate your commitment to it, and explain how you would pursue that passion at Vanderbilt.

 Also, the Cornelius Vanderbilt scholarship committee will be looking for applicants who have more unique interests.
-If your essay supplement is about your passion in computer science or pre-med, be sure to illustrate your own distinctive approach to these interests.
+If your essay supplement is about your passion for computer science or pre-med, be sure to illustrate your own distinctive approach to these interests.

 The Chancellor Scholarship

 The Chancellor scholarship is an award designed for students who demonstrate a commitment to community service.
 The scholarship rewards those who have worked on community or school projects that pertain to diversity, social justice, or disenfranchised groups.
-It is typically awarded to 20-25 incoming freshmen each year.

 Like Cornelius Vanderbilt scholars, Chancellor scholars also get exclusive opportunities to meet alumni and one-on-one time with faculty.
 Scholars also have the opportunity to attend MOSAIC Weekend, where they take classes, meet professors, and bond with fellow freshmen students.